penguinfreek5/assignments/README.md

 # assignments
-calculator revised is a fractional calculator where the user only needs to input two fractions! wage calc revised is a wage calculator! calculator is a fractional calculator and does -,+,/,*, sum, quo, product, diff!
+calculator revised is a fractional calculator where the user only needs to input two fractions! \n wage calc revised is a wage calculator! \n calculator is a fractional calculator and does -,+,/,*, sum, quo, product, diff! \n loops is a random number generator that uses divisors too! \n